Join us for fun and interactive activities on the theme The Future in Mind.

-We invite families and community groups to explore the workings of the brain through hands-on activities and unique scientific resources.
-Our activities and demonstrations are designed to be engaging and informative, and as launching points for further exploration, reflection and discovery.
-Learners of all ages join scientists in the Zuckerman Institute’s Education Lab, located at 609 West 129th Street.
+Join us as we return to Manhattanville!
+Students, families, and community groups are invited to join scientists at the Zuckerman Institute to explore the workings of the brain through hands-on activities and unique scientific resources.
+Activities and demonstrations are designed to be engaging and informative and launch points for further exploration, reflection, and discovery.

 October 13, 2016

 October 11, 2016

 In the first Saturday Science: Home Edition video graduate student Abby shows you how to make your very own neuron out of pipe cleaners and beads!

 In the second Saturday Science: Home Edition video graduate student Risa shows you how to make your very own thaumotrope or “wonder spinner”!

 In the third Saturday Science: Home Edition video graduate student Nick shows you how to make your very own brain hat!

 Manhattanville welcomed families on campus to explore their curiosity and creativity